haoxiangsnr/spiking-fullsubnet/docs/source/getting_started/running_an_experiment.md

 ## Entry file `run.py`

-In the "dataset" directory, we have the entry file `run.py`, dataloaders, and model direcotries.
+In the `dataset` directory, we have the entry file `run.py`, dataloaders, and model direcotries.
-Then, we should call this `run.py` script to run the experiment.
+Then, we call this `run.py` script to run the experiment.
 For example, we can use the following command to train the `cirm_lstm` model using configurations in `baseline.toml`:

 ```shell
 torchrun run.py -C cirm_lstm/baseline.toml -M train
 ```

-Here, `torchrun` isn't a magic, its just a python console_entrypoint added for convenience (check [torchrun versus python -m torch.distributed.run](https://pytorch.org/docs/stable/elastic/run.html)).
+Here, We use `torchrun` to help us to start multi-GPU training conveniently. `torchrun` isn't a magic, its just a python console_entrypoint added for convenience (check [torchrun versus python -m torch.distributed.run](https://pytorch.org/docs/stable/elastic/run.html)).
-We use `torchrun` to help us to start multi-GPU training conveniently.

 `run.py` supports the following parameters:

 ```shell